Choosing resources for your unit

 - Would you like to explore digital rather than physical copies for your teaching?

-- Finding relevant electronic resources such as e-books, e-journals and open education resources is a speciality of your Liaison Librarian.
+- Finding relevant electronic resources such as e-books, e-journals and open education resources is a speciality of your Librarian.

 - Would you like to increase equitable learning for your students?